corda/training.corda.net/README.md

 This project uses both a compile time and a runtime prism library.
 See `src/ExternalContent.js` for a sample use of the client side library.

 For all available languages and their tags, see the [Prism list of supported languages](https://prismjs.com/#supported-languages)

+# Licenses, legal and more

+## Fontawesome

+This page uses Font Awesome assets by Dave Gandy - http://fontawesome.io - pro version licensed by B9lab